 You’re not the only one who hasn’t thought these details out.
-However, you should make sure to catch up with your goals and have a specific strategic content marketing plan in place before next year comes around.
+However, you should make sure to catch up with your goals and have a specific content strategy marketing plan in place before next year comes around.
 There’s still plenty of time to figure this out.

 There are many ways that you can strengthen your content marketing efforts, from analytics to customer feedback.
-If you’re having trouble taking control of your content strategy, as a content marketing agency in Sydney, we have a few tips that will help you out.
+If you’re having trouble taking control of your content strategy, as a content marketing agency based in Sydney, we have a few tips that will help you out.
 Just keep reading.

-Refocusing Your Content Marketing Message
+Refocusing Your Content Marketing Strategy